intel/nauta/docs/user-guide/actions/getting_started.md

 `$ nctl launch webui`

-**Note**: If you are using CLI through remote access, you will need to setup a X server for tunneling over SSH with port forwarding or use SSH Proxy command tunneling.
+**Note**: If you are using CLI through remote access, you will need to setup an X server for tunneling over SSH with port forwarding or use SSH Proxy command tunneling.
 After establishing a tunnel from the gateway to your local machine, you can use the URL provided by nctl.

-The following screen displays (this is an example only).
+An example is shown in the screen below.

 ![](images/web_ui.png)